 Next-Gen Pet Products Green Tea Fresh Cat Litter

 Made from wood and green tea leaves.
 Next-Gen Pet Products Green Tea Fresh Cat Litter is a cat litter naturally made of wood.
-It controls odors well and creates small clumps which are easier to scoop up and get out of the litter box.
+It controls odors well and creates small clumps, which are easier to scoop up and get out of the litter box than some other options.
 The cat litter deodorizer and is antibacterial due to the natural astringent that is in green tea.
 There are no added fragrances or additives.
-This cat litter is a low dust, and there is no tracking problem.
+This cat litter is low dust, and there is no tracking problem.
 It is safe for both sewer and septic tank systems.
 Check out Next-Ten Green Tea litter here.

 Okocat Natural Wood Clumping Cat Litter

 Made from wood.
 Okocat Natural Wood Clumping Cat Litter is a flushable litter made of lumber products and timber that has been reclaimed.
 It is eco-friendly, consisting of a blend of different evergreens.
 The litter is excellent at controlling odors and does not have any harmful chemicals added.
 Fibers from trees absorb and lock in moisture.
 Not only is this product very absorbent, but it also traps in odors for up to seven days.
 The litter is lightweight, making it easy to get it into the litter box.
 It is a product that is dust-free.
 The litter does tend to cling to cat paws.
 It is safe for a sewer system but is not recommended for a septic tank system.
 Check out Okocat Cat littler here.